 Dear Friends of SJSU Persian Studies: Welcome to the academic year, 2014-2015!
-We hope you had a wonderful summer and that many of you will be visiting the San Jose State University campus for some of our enriching events and programs made possible with the support of the Roshan Cultural Heritage Institute.
+We hope you will be visiting the San Jose State University campus for some of our enriching events and programs made possible with the support of Roshan Cultural Heritage Institute.
 We wanted to draw your attention to a lecture series by local Shahnameh expert, Mr. Iraj Tabibnia, who will be speaking on a variety of aspects about Ferdowsi's epic poem, Shahnameh.
 Mr. Tabibnia, known to many of you in the San Jose area, has a wealth of knowledge about this marvelous national epic of Iran.
 He will be working with a translator to provide English translation/interpretation, so both Persian-speakers and English-speakers are welcome.
 The series, which runs over ten weeks (until early December) will be held in the Dr. Martin Luther King, Jr. Library on Saturday afternoons (please see poster for details).

 Iranian American Voices of Silicon Valley

-Persian Studies at San Jose State University is happy to announce the public launch of the "Iranian American Voices of Silicon Valley" project (see link above), a digital storytelling project initiated and directed by Persian Studies co-director, Dr. Persis Karim.
+Persian Studies at San Jose State University is happy to announce the public launch of the "Iranian American Voices of Silicon Valley" project, a digital storytelling project initiated and directed by Persian Studies founding director Dr. Persis Karim.
 This project was the result of a grant from Cal Humanities and the Community Stories project which aims to support innovative projects that highlight California's diverse ethnic, racial and immigrant populations.
 With the assistance of Clint Gilbert of the Center for Digital Storytelling.
 "Iranian American Voices of Silicon Valley" involved extensive interviews with members of the Iranian American community and their willingness to share their stories, photos and memories.
-This project, a pilot for which we hope to secure additional funding, gives voice to the diverse and fascinating experiences of members of the Iranian-American community in Silicon Valley.
-It features stories by first-generation immigrants, exiles, and those second-generation immigrants and American-born children whose experiences represent the hyphenated American experience.
+These stories and the people who share their narratives are part of the fabric and color of Silicon Valley and their contributions are part of the uniqueness of California and this region.